criticalmanufacturing/training-labs-automation/readme.md

 ### Single Node

-In this scenario we setup a domain controller and a server that will host all the application tiers.
+In this scenario we setup a domain controller and a server per trainee that will host all the application tiers.
 The domain controller is required because starting from SQL Server 2017 it is not longer possible to install SSRS on a node that is a domain controller.

 ### Simple Farm